30 sec brief

 Consider Tax-Free Investing Options

 - Invest in Municipal Bonds.
-If you have investments in regular (taxable) accounts, and you want to earn steady income, the interest paid on municipal bonds is exempt from federal tax.
+If you have investments in regular (taxable) accounts, and you want to earn a steady income, the interest paid on municipal bonds is exempt from federal tax.
 And if the bond was issued by your state –and your state has an income tax—you will not owe any state income tax.
-There are many low cost municipal bond funds and ETFs you can invest in to own a diversified portfolio of muni bonds.
-Keep in mind that it’s just the interest income that is tax free; any gains on the value of your muni bond portfolio are taxable.
+There are many low-cost municipal bond funds and ETFs you can invest in to own a diversified portfolio of muni bonds.
+Keep in mind that it’s just the interest income that is tax-free; any gains on the value of your muni bond portfolio are taxable.

 Avoid Taxes While Your Money is Invested.

-Compound growth is the secret sauce to investing.
+Compound growth is the secret sauce for investing.
 Over the years, as your portfolio grows you earn gains on a bigger sum.
-For example, if you start with $1,000 and it grows 10% you have a $100 gain, and a portfolio value of $1,100.
-If you earn another 10% on that $1,100, your gain will be $110, not $100.
+For example, if you start with $1,000 and it grows 10 percent you have a $100 gain, and a portfolio value of $1,100.
+If you earn another 10 percent on that $1,100, your gain will be $110, not $100.
 Let that play out over years and decades and compound growth is going to be a major force in reaching your financial goals.